Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 <!-- -->

 2. Name your assessment, then click “Save.”
-Your assessment will now appear in the “Group assessments” section of the homepage, which is categorized alphabetically.
+Your assessment will now appear in the “Assessments” section of the group's landing page.
+Assessments on this page are categorized alphabetically.

 <!-- -->